 - Payment: The cost for Replacement Title in Arkansas is $10.00.
 If payments are made through checks, they should be made payable to the Department of Finance and Administration.

-How to know the value of your Junk Car?
+How to know the value of your Junk Car in Arkansas?

 When determining the value of a junk car in Arkansas, one has to look at its model and the year it was created.
 The current price of metal scrap should be considered.
 The condition of the car parts and the demand for the car parts are to be considered, along with the location of the car.
 Listed below in the table are the car model, make, year, and its respective range of prices.